Jean Boudet: Saint-Domingue expedition

-Europe
+Napoleonic Wars

 General Boudet was welcomed back to France as a hero and made commander of the 1st Infantry Division in the corps of general Claude-Victor Perrin (26 October 1803) in the northern Netherlands.
 He then moved to the corps under general Auguste Frédéric Louis Viesse de Marmont, at the Utrecht camp (5 February 1804).
 He took part in the 1805 campaign under Marmont before being sent to the armée d’Italie in 1806.
-In 1807 he was in Germany and took part in the siege of Colbert under the command of Murat and, after the Treaties of Tilsit, captured Stralsund.
+In 1807 he was in Germany and took part in the siege of Kolberg under the command of Murat and, after the Treaties of Tilsit, captured Stralsund.
 In return for Boudet's services, Napoléon made him a comte d'Empire in 1808 and gave him land with a revenue of 30,000 francs in Swedish Pomerania.
 He took up garrison duties in the Hanseatic towns and was in the front rank during the Austrian campaign of 1809 at the head of the 4th Division of the 4th Army Corps commanded by marshal André Masséna.
 General Boudet assisted in the capture of Vienna then distinguished himself in the fierce defence of the village of Essling (21–22 May 1809), turning a granary into an impregnable bunker.
-As Napoleon himself admitted, it was to general Boudet's conduct that the French owed their victory at Aspern.
-He lost his artillery at Wagram on 6 July, however, leading to fierce public criticism of Napoleon.
+He lost his artillery at the Battle of Wagram on 6 July, however, leading to fierce public criticism from Napoleon.
 He died on 14 September, shortly after a humiliating interview with Napoleon earlier that day, either by suicide or dying of despair.